 Streaming movie premieres are typically tied to a single streamer based on studio ownership.
 Warner Bros films debut on Max within 45 days of theatrical release (sometimes day-and-date).
 Disney, Pixar, Marvel, and Star Wars films debut on Disney+ at varying windows.
 Universal films debut on Peacock.
 Apple Originals debut on Apple TV+.
 Paramount Pictures films debut on Paramount+.
 Time your trial to start the day before the premiere date posted on the streamer's pre-release marketing.

-Limited series finale weekends similarly drive trial signups.
+Limited series finale weekends similarly drive signups.
 A trial timed to start on the Wednesday before a Sunday finale gives you Wednesday through Tuesday coverage, which covers binge-watching the full series in one weekend plus reviewing on Sunday or Monday.
-The Max 7-day trial covered on the Max free trial page is the cleanest example because most HBO prestige drama (Succession, The Last of Us, House of the Dragon) finales fire on Sunday nights and the 7-day window comfortably brackets the weekend.
+This works cleanly for services that still offer trials (Apple TV+, and Amazon Prime for Prime Video originals).
+For HBO prestige drama (Succession, The Last of Us, House of the Dragon), note that HBO Max no longer offers a free trial -- see the HBO Max page -- so a single paid month is the cheapest route for a finale weekend.

 The "I missed it" recovery options

 For events that have already aired, the recovery options shift.
 Sports highlights are typically free on the league's YouTube channel within hours; for example NFL highlights post within 30 minutes of game end on the NFL YouTube channel free.
 Full-game replays require a subscription on most leagues (NFL+ 7-day trial covers NFL full-game replays).
-Awards show recordings are typically uploaded to the network's streaming service the next day; the Hulu 30-day trial covers next-day ABC replays.
+Awards show recordings are typically uploaded to the network's streaming service the next day; since Hulu's standalone 30-day trial ended in June 2026, next-day ABC replays on Hulu now need a paid month.
 Movie premieres remain on their respective streamers indefinitely, so a trial timed to start a week or two after premiere date covers the same content as a premiere-day trial.

 Frequently asked questions